Top 5 Simple Parapet Design Ideas for Modern Homes

 3. Running Bond with Mixed-Size Tiles

 The running bond with mixed-size tiles uses a combination of tile lengths, arranged in a staggered layout that adds flow without overwhelming the space.
-At Simpolo Tiles and Bathware, we offer a Courtyard collection that fits this layout easily, and the muted tones blend effortlessly with both wood-look and cement-finish flooring.
+At Simpolo Tiles and Bathware, we offer a Courtyard collection that fits this layout easily, and the muted tones blend effortlessly with both cement-finish look and wood tiles cement-finish flooring.

 4. Herringbone Layout